Quantum Metrology with Delegated Tasks: Delegated State Preparation and Measurements

 \item Alice randomly selects random Clifford operations $C_1, \ldots, C_N \in \mathcal{C}_1^{\otimes n}$.
 Alice encrypts the encoded quantum state using $C=\otimes_{j=1}^N C_j$.

 \item Alice randomly chooses $N-1$ stabilizers from the stabilizer group of $\rho$, $S_1,\ldots,S_{l-1},S_{l+1},\ldots,S_{N}$.

 \item Alice sends the encoded and encrypted quantum state to Eve for measurements.
 Alice requests each of the $N$ blocks of $n$ qubits to be measured with respect to a specific measurement $\mathcal{M}_j$.
 For $j=l$, $\mathcal{M}_l$ has corresponding projectors $\{ C_l E C^\dagger_l \}$, where $\{ E \}$ is the set of projectors of the ideal measurement.
-If $j \neq l$, $\mathcal{M}_j$ corresponds to measuring in the basis of $C_j S_j C_j^\dagger$ (note that if $C_j S_j C_j^\dagger$ has an identity terms at certain indices then Alice requests those qubits to be measured with respect to a random Pauli basis; this will not effect the non-identity terms of the stabilizer measurement and prevent Eve from discerning between $j=l$ and $j \neq l$).
-For conciseness, the total measurement is labelled as $\mathcal{M}= \bigotimes_{j=1}^N \mathcal{M}_j$.
+If $j \neq l$, $\mathcal{M}_j$ corresponds to measuring in the basis of $C_j S_j C_j^\dagger$ (note that if $C_j S_j C_j^\dagger$ has identity terms at certain indices then Alice requests those qubits to be measured with respect to a random Pauli basis; this will not effect the non-identity terms of the stabilizer measurement and prevent Eve from discerning between $j=l$ and $j \neq l$).
+For conciseness, the total measurement is labeled as $\mathcal{M}= \bigotimes_{j=1}^N \mathcal{M}_j$.

 \item Eve returns the measurement results $x_1,\ldots, x_N$.
-Without loss of generality these measurements originate from the measurement statistics of Eve performing an attack $\Gamma$ o the quantum state they receive and then performing the requested measurement $\mathcal{M}$.
+Without loss of generality these measurements originate from the measurement statistics of Eve performing an attack $\Gamma$ on the quantum state they receive and then performing the requested measurement $\mathcal{M}$.

 \item Alice performs classical post-processing to obtain the measurement results as if they had not been encrypted.

 \item Alice accepts the measurement results if (after post-processing) each $x_j$ with $j \neq l$ corresponds to a $+1$ eigenvalue of $S_j$.
 Otherwise, Alice rejects the measurement results as Eve must have acted maliciously in either the state preparation or the measurements (or both). \end{enumerate}